For the smooth reintegration into society of people with mental disabilities.

 Visualization of the mind” aims to provide generous and attentive support!

 Everyone has experienced depression, depression, and a lack of motivation to do anything.
-However, even in such a situation, many people can recover and regain their mental health through their “mental resilience” (flexibility).
+However, even in such a situation, many people can recover and regain their behavioral health through their “mental resilience” (flexibility).

 However, when mental resilience is lost, anxiety and stress accumulate and increase, and one day, as if a glass of water suddenly overflows, a “mental illness” occurs.